 Our law firm filed a lawsuit against Red Lobster Hospitality, LLC on September 7, 2015, on behalf of a child who contracted Salmonella Poona after eating cucumbers at the Red Lobster restaurant located at 8350 3rd Street North, Oakdale, Minnesota.

 The Outbreak and Cucumber Recall

-Attorney Ryan Osterholm, a food safety lawyer at our law firm, is helping people sickened in this outbreak.
+The food safety lawyers at our law firm are helping people sickened in this outbreak.
 Many of those sickened are children.
-He is preparing to file a lawsuit on Tuesday, September 8, 2015.
+We are preparing to file a lawsuit on Tuesday, September 8, 2015.

-You can contact Ryan for a free consultation.
-He represents clients throughout the United States with personal injury and wrongful death claims against restaurants, retailers, food processors, distributors and others.
+You can contact our lawyers for a free consultation.
+We represent clients throughout the United States with personal injury and wrongful death claims against restaurants, retailers, food processors, distributors, and others.

 Recalled cucumbers were received by Red Lobster restaurants and other Minnesota companies.
 Investigations to determine specific companies that received recalled cucumbers are still ongoing.

 The following businesses did business with Andrew & Williamson Fresh Produce:

 Olive Garden, Red Lobster, The Capital Grille, Fresh and Easy, Costco, Walmart, Kroger, Safeway, HEB, Albertsons, United, Sam’s Club, and Savemart.

 Red Lobster pulled cucumbers from all of its restaurants on Sept.
 4, even though a large majority of cases nationally were not exposed at a Red Lobster restaurant.
 Confirmed cases in other states involved grocery stores, retailers and other restaurants.